RockefellerArchiveCenter/fluxx_exporter/README.md

    additional steps must be taken to create a local environment in which the application can run.

    **Using Docker**

+   Create an empty folder in the application root titled `fluxx_api_docs`.

    If you have [Docker](https://www.docker.com/products/docker-desktop/) installed, you can bring the application up by running:
    ```bash